WebEngineering-Univaq/WE_Lecture_Slides/english/Javascript_EN.md

 - Numerical constants are all the expressions that represent a valid number, with or without decimal point.

-- The *parseFloat* and *parseInt* functions can be used to convert strings to numbers.
+- The  `parseInt` and `parseFloat` functions can be used to convert strings to numbers.

 **Booleans**